google-marketing-solutions/product-return-predictor/README.md

 - Compared with Crystalvalue which uses simple features, Product Return Predictor provides SQL queries that create more comprehensive features based on GA4 data for predictive model.

+## Advertiser Requirement for running the solution

+- Retail advertisers who are suffering from high return rate for their business.

+- Advertisers who are using value based bidding.

+- Advertisers who are open to using adjusted conversion value (calculated based on refund value prediction from the predictive model).

+-   Google Cloud Platform users - the following components on GCP are being used for the project:
+    -   **BigQuery (including BigQuery ML)**: The solution heavily relies on BigQuery for data storage, processing, and model training.
+All the SQL code is built using BigQuery SQL Syntax.
+To use environment other than GCP and BigQuery, you would need to do the data wrangling and preprocessing on your own and then migrate your data to BigQuery.
+    -   **Vertex AI -> Workbench -> Notebook Instances**: The solution is designed to be run on a Vertex AI notebook instance.
+The syntax used for model training and prediction is built using BigQuery ML.
+If you are not using Vertex AI workbench or BigQuery ML for model training and prediction, it would be very difficult re-use the solution.
+    -   **Cloud Storage Bucket**: The solution uses Cloud Storage to store intermediate files and trained pipelines.
+If you are not using Cloud Storage, you would need to adjust the code to use your own storage solution.

 ## Solution Workflow Details
 Two components of the overall process of product return predictor on Google